arashnm80/arashnm80.github.io/handbook/c'est-ma-vie.md

 > Live a life I can be proud of.

 do things and live for myself not for the world and others.

+### uniqueness
+every person is different from the other. the hardest thing for one can be the easiest for the other and vice versa. focus and understand on your own strengths and weaknesses.

+### identity